GSA/digitalgov.gov/content/posts/2016-01-19-trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017.md

   - Trends on Tuesday
 ---

-__Phablets, once mocked for their large size, may be the next big form factor dominating mobile devices, if new data from the holiday season is any indication.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-468-Flurry-Chart-for-Distribution-of-New-Devices-by-Form-Factor-and-Operating-System-December-19th-to-25th-2015.jpg" %}
+__Phablets, once mocked for their large size, may be the next big form factor dominating mobile devices, if new data from the holiday season is any indication. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-468-Flurry-Chart-for-Distribution-of-New-Devices-by-Form-Factor-and-Operating-System-December-19th-to-25th-2015.jpg" alt="A Flurry Analytics chart covering Android and i O S data from December 19 to 25, 2015 that is titled, "Distribution of New Devices by Form Factor and Operating System."" %}

 Flurry Mobile, part of Yahoo&#8217;s mobile analytics division, published [two reports about phablet devices](https://developer.yahoo.com/) at the beginning of the new year, showing their continued growth and that people use them more than traditional or smaller mobile devices.